KetchuppOfficial/Hash_Table/README.md

 Profiling data shows us that we should optimize **__memcmp_avx2_movbe**.
 Well, I haven't used this function in my program.
 It turns out **gcc** used **__memcmp_avx2_movbe** instead of **memcmp** to make memory comparison faster.
 I suppose I can do this job even better.

+There is also one more importand detail in the profiling data: the list doen't contain **List_Search**.
+It means that **gcc** embedded it in **HT_Search**.

 ## Version 1

 My hash table contains English words.
-The maximum length of a word in *The Lord of the Rings* is 16 letters (we know it from results of **Len_Hash**).
+The longest words in *The Lord of the Rings* are of 16 letters (we know it from results of **Len_Hash**).
 It means that, the probability that there will be more than 32 letters in a word of a fiction novel tends to 0.
 That's why there is no harm in implementing a function that compares only words of 32 letters.
 I've done so:

 ```C
 #define RIGHT_MASK 0xFFFFFFFF